 I Heart Artichokes

-- Fried artichokes with Blue Diamond almond aioli
+- Fried artichokes with lemon aioli (Vegetarian)

-- Artichoke toast with olive tapenade*
+- Artichoke toast with artichoke cream cheese and olive & artichoke tapenade (A favorite from 2019!)

-- Creamy mac & cheese
+- Carbonara garlic mac & cheese with Nueske's bacon

 - Black garlic soy-braised pork belly banh mi